2021-22 academic year course enrolment FAQs for students

 To view your schedule in your MyNAIT Portal, select Open Self Service, choose Manage Classes, select View my Classes.

 What if I want to take a reduced course load?

 If you plan to take a reduced course load, please do not drop your courses without first consulting with your program area.
 Please reach out to your program office before making any changes to your schedule, or if you have questions about your class schedule.
 Your program's contact information can be found on the homepage of your MyNAIT Portal.

 I am responsible for enrolling in classes (self-enrolment)

 What does self-enrolment mean?

-Whether you’re a new student or returning student, this means you are responsible for selecting and enrolling in your classes.
-Enrolment is scheduled to start in early July.
-Before enrolment opens, you will receive an e-letter in your MyNAIT Portal with your enrolment date, time, and instructions on how to enrol for 2021/22.
+Whether you're a new student or returning student, this means you are responsible for selecting and enrolling in your classes.
+Before enrolment opens, you will receive an e-letter in your MyNAIT Portal with your enrolment date, time, and instructions on how to enrol.
 As course sections can fill up quickly, we recommend you enrol in your classes once enrolment opens.

 You can prepare for your enrolment date by reviewing the Self Service Guide on your MyNAIT portal for enrolment options and step-by-step guides on how to enrol in your classes.

 What programs are self-enrolment?